ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

   image: "assets/profile.jpeg"
 ---

+JSI is a new translation layer between the JavaScript and C++, it's implemented on the JS engine itself and it's a lot faster than the React-Native bridge.
+This is step-by-step guide to creating a basic JSI module.

 # Before you start

 I created a [SQLite react-native library](https://github.com/ospfranco/react-native-quick-sqlite) it's super fast and the reason I could write this article, it would be great if you can leave a star on it!

 If you are interested in other react-native content, check out my course of [react-native for macOS](https://www.newline.co/courses/building-react-native-apps-for-mac), it really helps me to put great content if you buy it!

-# JSI

-JSI is a new translation layer between the JavaScript and C++, it's implemented on the JS engine itself and it's a lot faster than the React-Native bridge.
-This is step-by-step guide to creating a basic JSI module.

 ## Creating the base module